 Sheep Fescue

-This unusual looking ornamental grass grows in rounded clumps 6-10 inches high, providing a rich green ground cover with a handsome texture and bluish-green blades.
-It tolerates direct sun and strong winds, and is ideal for border plantings.
+This unusual ornamental grass grows in rounded clumps 6-10 inches high, providing a rich green ground cover.
+It tolerates direct sun and strong winds and is ideal for border plantings.

 Evening Primrose

 This low-growing plant needs very little water and resists pests naturally.
-Silvery foliage grows quickly and spreads horizontally, and delicate, fragrant white to pale pink flowers attract hummingbirds and butterflies.
-These make an excellent accent plant on hot, dry slopes.
+Silvery foliage grows quickly and spreads horizontally, with delicate, fragrant white to pale pink flowers attracting hummingbirds and butterflies.